I'm a work in progress. I'm perfectly imperfect and I'm okay with that!

 I began trusting, forgiving, accepting and even loving myself.

-I had ticked off all the common landmarks of the map and it had left me feeling lifeless, void of purpose or passion.
+I had ticked off all the common landmarks on that map and it left me feeling lifeless, void of purpose or passion.

 When I tuned into the calling of my soul and began trusting my inner guidance, everything turned around and the real me came alive.